FAQs

 Since 2016, AREA 506 has brought all of these things together to create engaging experiences and engaged New Brunswickers.

-As always, it’s over the New Brunswick Day long weekend — that just seems fitting for a celebration of everything NB.
-For 2025, that’s August 1, 2 & 3.
+As always, it’s over the New Brunswick Day long weekend — that just always seemed fitting for a celebration of everything NB.
+For 2026, we’ve added a fourth night, so that’s July 30 to August 2.

 The Festival pops up in the space beside the Waterfront Container Village at Pugsley Terminal.
 You may also know it as ‘the parking lot immediately adjacent to the AREA 506 Waterfront Container Village’ at 85 Water St. There’ll be a big tent — you won’t miss it.

-We just announced the lineup.
+We announced the lineup back in March.
 Here’s the poster:

 No!
-This experience is open to anyone, and if you’re 12 or younger, you can even attend for FREE in General Admission as long as you’re with your grown-up!
+This experience is open to anyone, and subject to available space, if you’re 12 or younger you can even attend for FREE in General Admission as long as you’re with your grown-up.
 Not in the VIP area, though — that’s only for those 19+.

-On Friday night (August 1) the gates open at 6PM.
+On Thursday (July 30) and Friday night (July 31) they open at 5PM.
 On Saturday & Sunday (August 2 & 3) the gates open at 2PM.

 There is no parking available on-site, but our friends at TD Station have graciously offered their parking lot to festival attendees over the weekend.
 If that doesn’t work for you, uptown Saint John has tonnes of available parking options in garages and on-street.
 You could also park at one of the pickup points and take the free ANBL Safe Ride shuttle.